Search Results

 Notes

-- Notes: This class is offered Live Online.
+- Notes: This class is offered Online.
 Click the link to view a video on how the class will be

-held: https://www.youtube.com/watch?v=W4f5GUVxJck What is a Live Online Class?
+held: https://www.youtube.com/watch?v=VE29UfWcGsQ What is an Online Class?

 -